Meet Luna the Airstream

 Spotting Luna for the first time gave me the same feeling a small kid gets on Christmas morning.
 She definitely wasn’t a Luna back then, but we saw her potential.
 She was decked out in 70’s attire, and smelled musty and unused.
 She needed love, and we wanted to give that to her.
 We did all we could to make sure she was in liveable condition, using all of the trailer/tiny home knowledge that we had (which was zero).
 We paid the man, hooked her up, and off we went.

 When we purchased her, we thought we could live in her the way she was, no problem.
-Oh, how naïve we were to think such a thing.
-Over the first few days of getting to know her, we quickly decided that we wanted to do some minor renovations to make her look a little more “modern.”
+How naïve we were to think such a thing.
+Over the first few days of getting to know her, we quickly decided that we wanted to do some minor renovations to make her look more “modern.”
 That quickly turned into a year of full renovation.
-We fully gutted her, removed the shell from her frame, replaced her tanks, tore down her walls, took out insolation and re-wired her.
-There was a bit of frustration, several roadblocks, a lot of "what the hell are we gunna do now" but more importantly, there was mostly belief that she would become the home we had imagined...one day.
+We gutted her, removed the shell from her frame, replaced her tanks, tore down her walls, took out insolation and re-wired her.
+There was a bit of frustration, several roadblocks and a lot of "what the hell are we gunna do now?"
+But, more importantly, there was mostly belief that she would become the home we had imagined...one day.
 Fast-forward to 12 month later, here we are in the Airstream we envisioned, but even better.